The omega invariant of a matroid: Tautological classes of a matroid and the Bergman fan

-\Cref{betaFormula} provides an intersection theoretic formula for the beta invariant of a matroid.
-It is very similar to, but not the same as, two previous results.
+\begin{remark} The intersection theoretic-formula for the beta invariant in Corollary~\ref{betaFormula} is very similar to, but not the same as, two previous results.
 We first explain the main result of~\cite{AEP}: Let $i \in E$ and let $\pi : \RR^E \to \RR^{E \setminus i}$ be the linear projection that forgets the $i$ coordinate.
 There are pullback and pushforward maps on Minkowski weights induced by $\pi$.
 Then \cite{AEP} shows that

 Both $\Berg^1(M^{\perp})$ and $\pi^{\ast} \pi_{\ast} \Berg(M^{\perp})$ are thickenings of $\Berg(M^{\perp})$ to a fan of one dimension larger, but they are not the same thickening.
 Additionally, the main result of \cite{RauPH} shows that the beta invariant of a matroid is, up to sign, the self-intersection of the diagonal class in $\Berg(M) \times \Berg(M)$.
-It would be interesting to understand better the relationship between our result and those of \cite{RauPH} and~\cite{AEP}. \end{remark}
+It would be interesting to understand better the relationship between Corollary~\ref{betaFormula} and the results of \cite{RauPH} and~\cite{AEP}. \end{remark}